mcfwalker/qwkshot/docs/NEXT_STEPS.md

 ## Blockers and Issues
 - API route requires proper Auth strategy to work with RLS enabled.
 - `SceneAnalysis` placeholder limits accuracy of `PromptCompiler` and `EnvironmentalAnalyzer` output.
 - LLM not consistently following prompt instructions regarding target coordinates.
-- Client-side animation playback exhibits stuttering/incorrect motion despite recent fixes.
+(Monitor)
 - Conflict exists between allowing lock in invalid positions and subsequent path validation.

 ## Next Session Focus (Updated)
-1. Add detailed logging to `CameraAnimationSystem`'s `animate` function.
-2. Analyze logs to pinpoint cause of playback stuttering/incorrect motion.
-3. Implement fix for playback logic.
-4. Re-evaluate strategy for handling invalid locked camera positions.
+1. Review and decide strategy for handling the Lock/Validation conflict.
+2. Implement chosen strategy for Lock/Validation conflict.

 *This document will be updated at the end of each session to reflect progress and adjust priorities.*